No You Don’t – Essays from an Unstrange Mind by Sparrow Rose Jones, eBook 2013 Edition; an Extended Review with < My Thoughts > by Sara Luker

 < My Thoughts > “…escape the chaos and pain of a world you have never felt you belonged to…”

-Reiske, et al. (2012), “Worry/Depressive and Avoidance Behavior” are among the possible reasons for people with ASD to feel that they have never belonged.
+Reiske, R.D., Matson, J.L., et al. (2012), “Worry/Depressive and Avoidance Behavior” are among the possible reasons for people with ASD to feel that they have never belonged.
 “Separation anxiety, obsessive-compulsive disorder, as well as, communication and socialization deficits may be responsible for those feelings, especially in persons who are more high-functioning on the autism spectrum.”

 “Regardless of the ability level of the individual, the person’s own preferences should be taken into account, and there are ways of trying to figure out what is important to even the least communicative of individuals.”